Nick Xenophon: Second term (2014–2016)

-After returning to a balance of power position in the Senate, Xenophon focused on defence (particularly the Collins-class submarine replacement project) and cuts made by the Abbott Government in the 2014 Australian federal budget.
+After returning to a balance of power position in the Senate, Xenophon focused on defence (particularly the Collins-class submarine replacement project) and cuts made by the Abbott government in the 2014 Australian federal budget.

-In October 2014, Xenophon supported the Abbott Government's Direct Action plan for combatting Climate Change, enabling it to pass the Senate.
+In October 2014, Xenophon supported the Abbott government's Direct Action plan for combatting Climate Change, enabling it to pass the Senate.
 However, he later stated that the plan had been "neutered" because of changes made to it via regulation.

 In December 2014, Xenophon voted against the tertiary education reforms proposed by Minister for Education and Training Christopher Pyne which would have seen a shift towards privatisation of universities in Australia.

 In March 2015, Xenophon opposed the amendments to the national security legislative framework, particularly on the issue of telecommunications data retention.
 In his 2014 "spycatcher" speech to the Senate, Xenophon stated that the new laws would have a chilling effect on investigative journalism in Australia.
 Xenophon negotiated with then Minister for Immigration and Border Protection Scott Morrison for the reintroduction of the Temporary Protection Visa.

-In March 2015, Xenophon independently travelled to Indonesia with an Adelaide sheikh to unconvincingly seek clemency for the Bali Nine duo who were on death row.
+In March 2015, Xenophon independently travelled to Indonesia with an Adelaide sheikh to unsuccessfully seek clemency for the Bali Nine duo who were on death row.

 In November 2015, Xenophon joined calls for a royal commission into the Australia-East Timor spying scandal.

 In February 2016, Xenophon joined with the Australian Greens and the Government to support a reform of the Senate election system.
 Other crossbench senators, including John Madigan and David Leyonhjelm, whose re-election prospects would be bleak under the new voting arrangements, accused Xenophon of "political trickery of the highest order".